czbiohub-sf/AIH-Project/README.md

 DifferentialGeneExpression-Output includes figures, CSVs and Excel tables produced which display differential gene expression analysis, and can be used for IPA analysis.

+IPA-Summary-Analyses-Export contains files exported from the pathway analysis software IPA.

 Pegivirus-Analysis contains scripts and figures related to phylogeny of pegivirus in our samples